 Category Description Class Attendance & Participation The class will meet in-person each week of the course.
-Attendance and active participation are re Reflections Students will submit reflection responses to the weekly readings.
+Attendance and active participat meeting.
+Reflections Students will submit reflection responses to the weekly readings.
 Discussions Students will participate in weekly discussions about the week's content.
-Some discussions will ir
+Some discussions Quizzes Students will complete a quiz at the end of each week to demonstrate comprehension o students will also complete graded lessons containing brief quiz questions.
+Group Activities Students will work in groups to complete three mini-projects throughout the semester

-()1117765 Students will complete a quiz at the end of each week to demonstrate comprehension of that we complete graded lessons containing brief quiz questions.
-Group Activities Students will work in groups to complete three mini-projects throughout the semester.
-Final Students will complete a comprehensive and summative final exam at the end of the semester.
-Surveys Students will complete surveys throughout the semester that include course evaluations and gro
+Final Students will complete a comprehensive and summative final exam at the end of the ser Surveys Students will complete surveys throughout the semester that include course evaluations